afforeroc/express-cf/README.md

 npm install
 ```

 2.3 Run the app locally and later, open your favorite web browser on `localhost:3000`.
+Remember give access to Node.js to use local network.
-> Remember give access to Node.js to use local network
+> Command-line
 ```
 npm start
 ```